blender/blender/doc/python_api/rst/info_gotcha.rst

    point.co = 1.0, 2.0, 3.0

-This can be avoided by re-assigning the point variables after adding the new one or by storing indices's to the points rather than the points themselves.
+This can be avoided by re-assigning the point variables after adding the new one or by storing indices to the points rather than the points themselves.

 The best way is to sidestep the problem altogether add all the points to the curve at once.
 This means you don't have to worry about array re-allocation and its faster too